mosoahmed/messengerchatboot/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed Node.js and npm.
-- or You have a docker machine.
+- or You can use a docker machine.
 -

 ## Cloning the Repository